 A Word About Saunas:

 Wonder why Katie and Heather keep talking in a sauna?
 They’ve both talked about the benefits of sauna therapy.
 See Heather’s post and Katie’s post on this.
-You can also find out how to get the one Heather has at 40% off here.
+You can find the ones that Katie and Heather recommend here.

 Resources We Mention: